biotspectra/Api-Documentataion/README.md

 ## Login

-### Step 1: Login inside Biot User panel:
+### Step 1: Login:
-When a user sends a request with payload (mobile_number & password) an authentication token is generated which you will receive in your response as well as you will receive authentication-key via mail.
+when user purchase Api's they will recieve a mail which contains `Mobile Number` & `Authy Key`, which they have to use while calling Login api.

-**Note** you need to pass both `authentication token` & `authentication-key` inside your header while calling any api
+When a user sends a request with payload (mobile_number & auth_key) an authentication token is generated which you will receive in your response.

 ### All Api Request & Response are shown below: